Lookup

 • Ensure that every value in the leftmost column of the table array is unique.
 If you have duplicate values in the column where the lookup takes place, the results of VLOOKUP are not guaranteed to be correct.

-Excel, Formula, Spreadsheet terms
+Excel, Find, Formula, Query, Spreadsheet terms